Multi-UE Identification and Localization in LAWN via an Autonomous Non-Serving UAV: Related Works

 This section reviews prior research on UAV-assisted localization, focusing on experimental studies that provide practical benchmarks for real-world implementations.
 Many works are simulation-based and rely on idealized assumptions, while experimental studies reveal the challenges and limitations of operating UAVs in realistic cellular networks.
 The following discussion highlights these contributions and key constraints.

 Research on UAV-assisted localization can be broadly divided into two categories.
-The first includes serving-UAV approaches, where the aerial platform acts as a base station or relay to provide both communication and positioning services.
-The second focuses on non-serving UAVs, which operate as passive receivers to estimate \gls{ue} positions without participating in the network.
+The first includes serving-UAV approaches, where the aerial platform acts as a base station or relay to provide both communication and positioning services, typically at the cost of increased system complexity, hardware requirements, and operational overhead.
+The second focuses on non-serving UAVs, which operate as passive receivers to estimate \gls{ue} positions without participating in the network, enabling more lightweight and cost-effective deployments, but relying on more limited information due to the lack of direct control-plane interaction and scheduling knowledge.

 In serving-UAV systems, several experimental works have investigated UAV-assisted localization using time-based measurements.
 Esrafilian \textit{et al.} \cite{esrafilian2025first} presented one of the first real-world implementations of UAV-aided ToA localization in a 5G system using \gls{oai}, combining UAV motion with \gls{ul} SRS measurements to jointly estimate \gls{ue} and UAV positions via least-squares optimization.
 Similarly, Albanese \textit{et al.} \cite{albanese2021sardo} introduced SARDO, an autonomous UAV-based search-and-rescue system that localizes victims via their mobile phones without terrestrial infrastructure \cite{LinsalataOTFS}.
 The UAV carries a lightweight LTE base station and estimates positions using Demodulation Reference Signal (DMRS)-based pseudo-trilateration and neural networks.
 Both studies demonstrate the feasibility of UAV-assisted localization with real cellular signals but share limitations of \gls{toa} methods, including timing offsets from asynchronous UE clocks and the need for wide bandwidths, which may be impractical in emergencies.
 The work in \cite{moro2024enhancing} explores the potential of an Integrated Sensing and Communication (ISAC) system to improve search-and-rescue operations, detailing methods for processing echoed signals from downlink transmissions to enhance target detection and classify possible victims by fusing Synthetic Aperture Radar (SAR) imagery with triangulation results from \gls{ul} signals \cite{JSTSP_SAR_loc, JSTSP_SAR}.